Statics

 the magnitude of fluid pressure increases linearly with depth and acts perpendicular to the geometry of each submerged surface.

-In this example, Pascal's Law is used to compute the fluid pressure at points A, B, C, and D in four tanks of water.
+In the example below, Pascal's Law is used to compute the fluid pressure at points A, B, C, and D in four tanks of water.

-Be aware that some engineers incorrectly use the term hydrostatic pressure for both water and non-water fluids.
-Since “hydro” means water, “hydrostatic” refers specifically a reservoir of water in static equilibrium.
-It's best to use the more generic term static fluid pressure to refer to fluids in general, and hydrostatic pressure when you are specifically referring to water.
+Some texts incorrectly use the term hydrostatic pressure for both water and non-water fluids.
+Since “hydro” means water, “hydrostatic” means that the fluid is water.
+It's better to use the generic term static fluid pressure to refer to fluids in general, and hydrostatic pressure when you are specifically referring to water.

 🟦 12.6 Pressure prisms: horizontal and vertical surfaces